Founding of an Enterprise

 Business Entities I

-Dr. Carsten Jungmann
+Prof. Dr. Carsten Jungmann

-The lecture on business entities will introduce students to the legal and practical concepts of companies/corporations and partnerships.
+The lecture on Business Entities I will introduce students to the legal and practical concepts of companies/corporations and partnerships.
 Students will be able to distinguish between the different business entities (especially partnerships, stock corporations and companies with limited liability) available for the start-up and running of a business.
 Accordingly, the focus is on the specific advantages of each business entity in relation to the needs of a particular business.
 In addition, we will highlight the risks for shareholders/partners as well as for creditors dealing with the company.

 We will analyze the concept of limited liability in corporations and compare it to liability rules in partnerships.
 As partnerships (and hybrid forms of partnerships and companies/corporations) play an important role in practice for mid-sized businesses, the course has a clear emphasis on these entities.
 With regard to stock corporations, special attention will be put on the central problems and current topics of corporate governance and corporate finance.